sawaks/SCA_exam/README.md

 This is a [Next.js](https://nextjs.org/) app with [styled-components](https://styled-components.com/).

-You will need Node.js version `10.13` or later.
+You will need Node.js version `16`.

 - Navigate to the `front-end-take-home` directory in your terminal
 - Install the dependencies `npm install`